 China’s Internet censorship of TLDs

 China censors all types of TLDs, even those that do not use either a ccTLD or the usual .com.
-Moreover, censorship goes beyond the domain address as the government also ensures the content is consistent with the rules established by the China's Ministry of Industry and Information Technology.
+Moreover, censorship goes beyond the domain address as the government also ensures the content is consistent with the rules established by China's Ministry of Industry and Information Technology.

-China provides lists of IP addresses and domain names to be blocked by ISPs such as China Unicom, China Telecom and China Mobile.
+China provides lists of IP addresses and domain names to be blocked by ISPs such as China Unicom, China Telecom, and China Mobile.
 These lists are known as the “blacklist.”
 They also use backbone networks and international connections plus other technologies to enforce the blocking of sites on the blacklist.

 So what happens with the blacklist and how do ISPs utilize them?
 When an Internet user types a blocked website’s address into his browser, he will then be routed by ISPs to the wrong website or to an error page, typically “Error 404 Page Not Found.”

-So it helps to have an agent partner in China who can monitor your website and test it regularly.
+So it helps to have an agency partner in China who can monitor your website and test it regularly.
 They can also help you fix problems immediately while you stay focused on your other business goals.

 How do I evaluate which TLD is right for business in the Chinese market?

-To summarize, creating a website in China is pretty much the same as for creating any other website hosted internationally.
+To summarize, creating a website in China is pretty much the same as creating any other website hosted internationally.
 There are just a few extra steps before you can formally create a website and launch the website in China.
 Simply put, you can choose either a .com or .cn for your business.
 The only difference between these two is that .cn may require more documentation and there is some prestige attached to it.
 However, from a market standpoint, China’s digital ecosystem can accommodate both a .com or .cn TLD.

-While considering the proper TLD is important, proper monitoring and maintenance are also crucial aspects to creating and maintaining a business website in China.
+While considering the proper TLD is important, proper monitoring and maintenance are also crucial aspects of creating and maintaining a business website in China.
 Website building does not end after launch -- you must carefully monitor and maintain the website, particularly in a country like China.